radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 visu.spin_animation(rperiodic, 'spinvideo_periodic.gif')
 ```

-Another boundary condition can be used, which we refer to as _feedback_ (option `boundary='feedback'`).
-In this case, spins that reach the outled are fed back instantaneously to the input node.
-We point out that this introduces "jumps" on the spin trajectories, since these may affect the synthesis of your dMRI signals.
-Here you can see the same spin trajectories of the animation above, but this the "feedback" boundary condition.
+Another avilable boundary condition is the _feedback_ one (option `boundary='feedback'`).
+In this case, spins reaching the outlet are fed back instantaneously to the inlet.
+Note that this introduces "jumps" on the spin trajectories, which may affect the synthesis of your dMRI signals - so use it with care.
+Below are the same spin trajectories of above, but with the "feedback" condition.

 ```
 ### Generate spins trajectories: again, 750 spins, 100 time steps, dt = 10 us, but boundary condition 'feedback'